For many of us, the holidays are an expensive time of year.

 Many stores offer price-matching policies, which means they will match the prices of other retailers if you find an item at a lower price somewhere else.
 Some stores also provide price adjustments after the fact if something you bought went on sale right after you purchased it.

-Black Friday and Cyber Monday deals are usually excluded from price-matching programs, but the policies may be applicable to the shopping you do at other times in the year.
+Black Friday and Cyber Monday deals are usually excluded from price-matching programs, but the policies may be applicable to the shopping you do at other times of the year.

 In addition to checking with the stores you shop at, you can also check with your credit card issuers, since some credit cards come with similar price protection benefits.